Ontheheavens/Notes-Test/README.md

 2. It was a good opportunity to learn something new and hone problem-solving skills in an unfamiliar environment and under time pressure.
 3. Guides, tutorials and other documentation for React were somewhat more comprehensive and easier to find.
 4. I have a proclivity for design and UI - frontend work seems to be the best application of these skills.
+Another way of doing this was creating JFrame GUI from scratch in Java with Swing library, though that variant seemed quite a bit more time-consuming.

 ### Resources